Annual report

 - Enabling Technologies for Industry 4.0 - Innovation in Production Process Management;

-- Multibody Dynamics Simulation of High Precision Mechanisms with Wide Dynamic Range With Application to a Pulling Equipment in Czochralski
+- Multibody Dynamics Simulation of High Precision Mechanisms with Wide Dynamic Range With Application to a Pulling Equipment in Czochralski Process;

-- Advanced innovative methods for the digitisation of the development, planning and control of production processes with the use of integrated information systems
+- Advanced innovative methods for the digitisation of development, planning and control of production processes with the use of integrated information systems

 Università degli Studi di Roma "Tor Vergata" - Via Cracovia, 50, 00133 Roma RM